Guiding Vision-Language Model Selection for Visual Question-Answering Across Tasks, Domains, and Knowledge Types: Comparative Evaluation of VLMs

 \section{Comparative Evaluation of VLMs}

-We evaluate state-of-the-art (SOTA) VLMs in practical settings using our framework.
-We use \texttt{GoEval}-mini for all the evaluations, since it demonstrated maximum correlation with human judgements, and is more cost-efficient.
+We evaluate state-of-the-art (SOTA) VLMs in practical settings using our framework using \texttt{GoEval}-mini, since it demonstrated maximum correlation with human judgments, and is more cost-efficient.

-For the VLMs, we use InternVL-2 1B and 8B~\cite{internvl,far_to_gpt4v}, PaliGemma-3B~\cite{paligemma}, Qwen-2-VL 2B and 7B~\cite{Qwen-VL,Qwen2-VL}, LlaVa-1.6-Mistral-7B~\cite{llava1_5}, CogVLM2-Llama-3-19B~\cite{cogvlm,cogvlm2}, Gemini-1.5 Flash and Pro~\cite{gemini}, and GPT-4o-Mini~\cite{gpt4}.
-The rationale behind choosing these models is to have sufficient diversity to allow users to choose appropriate VLM based on other constraints.
+For VLMs, we use InternVL-2 1B and 8B~\cite{internvl,far_to_gpt4v}, PaliGemma-3B~\cite{paligemma}, Qwen-2-VL 2B and 7B~\cite{Qwen-VL,Qwen2-VL}, LlaVa-1.6-Mistral-7B~\cite{llava1_5}, CogVLM2-Llama-3-19B~\cite{cogvlm,cogvlm2}, Gemini-1.5 Flash and Pro~\cite{gemini}, and GPT-4o-Mini~\cite{gpt4}.
+The rationale behind choosing these models is to have sufficient diversity to allow users to choose the appropriate VLM based on other constraints.

 All models except Gemini-1.5 and GPT-4o are open sourced, which gives freedom to customize the models as desired, and host it in-house.
-It takes away the privacy and regulatory risk of sending data to a third-party.
-It also reduces operational and opportunity cost factor, as these APIs have high associated cost and rate limits.
-In-house hosting allows a relatively fixed cost rather than a variable cost with usage.
-Out of these open-sourced VLMs, we have taken smaller models in 1B-3B range too, which can be used in resource-constrained environments and on-device AI, if desired.
-Larger models may give better performance, but for more resource.
-If an application expects SOTA performance, doesn't have constraints of API cost or rate limits, and doesn't want any constraints of hosting the models, Gemini-1.5 and GPT-4o models can be utilized directly.
+It takes away the privacy and regulatory risk of sending data to a third-party, and reduces operational and opportunity cost factor, as these APIs are costly with rate limits.
+In-house hosting allows a relatively fixed cost.
+We have taken smaller models in the 1B-3B range which can be used in resource-constrained environments and on-device AI.

-For all the open-sourced models, we use HuggingFace implementation with the image and question in a prompt recommended by the model card, since we want to evaluate all scenarios unformly.
-For Gemini models, we use the Gemini APIs\footnote{https://ai.google.dev/gemini-api/docs}, and for GPT-4o-mini, we use the OpenAI API\footnote{https://platform.openai.com/docs/overview}.
+For all open-source models, we use the HuggingFace implementation with the image and question in a prompt recommended by the model card, since we want to evaluate all scenarios uniformly.
+We use Gemini APIs\footnote{https://ai.google.dev/gemini-api/docs} OpenAI API\footnote{https://platform.openai.com/docs/overview} for Gemini and GPT-4o-mini.
 The results are discussed in the following subsections.
-More details about the artifacts used are given in Table~\ref{tab:artifacts} of the Appendix~\ref{app:implementation_details} (in supplementary material).
+More details of the artifacts used are given in Table~\ref{tab:artifacts} of the Appendix~\ref{app:implementation_details}.